JuliaPhylo/SNaQ.jl/README.md

 > [!NOTE]
 > Much of this package was formerly part of PhyloNetworks v0.16.4 (and prior).
-> PhyloNetworks v0.17, v1.0 (and later) will be stripped of functions implementing the SNaQ method.
+> PhyloNetworks v0.17, v1.0 and later have been stripped of functions
+> implementing the SNaQ method.